-A student's approved planned program (and therefore curricular requirements for graduation) may only be changed under one of three conditions: (1) the student requests a change of planned program, and her/his Faculty Advisor and the Department Chairperson approve the request, (2) the department institutes new or revised curricular requirements for a program, or (3) the Stetson Graduate School or College of Education mandates a change in requirements for all graduate students.
+A student's approved planned program (and therefore curricular requirements for graduation) may only be changed under one of three conditions: (1) the student requests a change of planned program, and her/his Faculty Advisor approves the request, (2) the department institutes new or revised curricular requirements for a program, or (3) the Stetson Graduate School or College of Education mandates a change in requirements for all graduate students.
 A change in your planned program may affect your graduation date.
 Work closely with your faculty advisor to maintain an accurate program at all times.
+If you do not follow your planned program of study and do NOT request a change with your faculty advisor, you may be removed from courses that are not on your program and/or your graduation date may be delayed.